 When you attempt to access the library's databases, you will see the screen below.
-If you are a Lee student, choose the first box.
+As a Lee student, choose the first box.

 Acquiring Resource Materials

-Articles: Distance students can request to have specific journal articles emailed or faxed to them.
+Articles: Online students can request to have specific journal articles emailed or faxed to them.

 |Click here to request materials.|

-Alternately, distance students might be able to borrow materials through their local public or college library.
-The rules and fees vary from one library to another so distance students are encouraged to ask about this service at a library convenient to where they live.
+Alternately, Online students might be able to borrow materials through their local public or college library.
+The rules and fees vary from one library to another so Online students are encouraged to ask about this service at a library convenient to where they live.

 The Lee University Writing Center exists to help students improve as writers.
 Trained writing tutors accomplish this goal through collaboration and conversation, not through editing or “correcting” students’ papers for them.
 Please be aware that as an online student, you must make certain to sign up for an online appointment.
 Click below to view instructions on how to sign up for an online appointment.